Frequently Asked Questions

 Q. Should I cut down my Siberian Elms?

-If you have some relatively large Siberian Elms on your property treat them like the high value shade trees they are.
-It’s very difficult to establish new trees and the one you have, with a little attention, may be perfect.
+If you have established Siberian Elms on your property, treat them as the high-value shade trees they are.
+New trees are hard to establish.
+The one you have, with some attention, may already be exactly what you need.

 Have a Q that’s not on our FAQ?